Marie’s story

 Help fund a music therapy session

-Donating £80 could fund a music therapy session for a child like Emmie.
+Donating £80 could fund a music therapy session for a child like Poppy.
 Help change lives with your gift.

 We’re the UK’s largest music therapy charity, with a unique approach shaped by more than 60 years of practice.
 We use music therapy to support people across the UK, train future music therapists, and carry out research to advance and share our approach.